kiwi0fruit/ultimate-question/articles/evaluating_terminal_values.md

 *Are you aware of any other ways to evaluate terminal values?*

 P.S.
-Basically, that was a recap of a more poetic and “old school” article that I've written: [Applying Universal Darwinism to evaluation of Terminal values](https://github.com/kiwi0fruit/ultimate-question/blob/master/articles/dxb.md).
-But it doesn't add anything important to the question of this post.
+Basically, that was a recap of a part of the more poetic and “old school” article that I've written: [Applying Universal Darwinism to evaluation of Terminal values](https://github.com/kiwi0fruit/ultimate-question/blob/master/articles/dxb.md).
+The article doesn't add anything important to the question of this post but mostly stretches Universal Darwinism in other direstions instead.

 ----

-Discussion on this topic is aggregated in this [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2).
+Discussion on this topic is aggregated in this [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2) and [here](https://www.lesswrong.com/posts/rfmiR5EntwmNYvXeW/evaluating-terminal-values-1).